macnegitar/NakedCPH-Entries/readme.md

 2. Open the directory and in the console, input

    > npm install

+3. Input proxies in proxies.txt unless you wish to use none
+	Format:
+	127.0.0.1:88
+	127.0.0.1:88:user:pass

-2. Then in the console, input
+4. Then in the console, input

    > node index.js